Please ensure Javascript is enabled for purposes of website accessibility

 Get a FREE Consultation

 If you have lost a loved one due to a tragic work accident or an occupational illness, you understand the immense challenges you face after the loss of a loved one due to a work-related incident.
 If you are here, you might be looking for guidance in navigating the complex system of Pennsylvania workers’ compensation and death benefits.
 You to know that you are not alone.
-The experienced and dedicated family of lawyers at Munley Law have more than 60 years of fighting for the rights of injured workers in PA.
+The experienced and dedicated Bethlehem workers’ compensation lawyers at Munley Law have more than 60 years of fighting for the rights of injured workers in PA.
 We can help.

 Bethlehem Workers Compensation Death Benefits

-If you need help with filing a claim for Pennsylvania workers’ compensation death benefits or if your claim has been denied, call Munley Law today.
+If you need help filing a claim for Pennsylvania workers’ compensation death benefits or if your claim has been denied, call Munley Law today.

 If you have recently found yourself in the midst of an unimaginable work-related tragedy, you are not only dealing with the shock and grief over losing your loved one but you might also be filled with anxiety over the loss of financial stability, your family’s future, mounting medical and funeral bills and more.